 The graphic design portfolio for Sport and Recreation Spatial has been developed by Design Coordinator Paul McKenna from the Centre for eResearch and Digital Innovation at Federation University Australia.
 Paul joined CeRDI in January 2012 and is responsible for graphic design services with a focus on website design.
 Paul has extensive experience in the graphics industry and has operated his own design business over the last 9 years working on design projects for SME's and corporations.
 Projects have ranged from logo and stationery designs for start-up businesses to a large range of brochure and website designs for established enterprises

-Strategic and Research Advisor
+Strategic and Research Advisors

 Professor Warren Payne